-Prevenar 20 (0.5 mL) should be given by intramuscular injection in the anterolateral aspect of the thigh (vastus lateralis muscle) in infants or the deltoid muscle of the upper arm in children and adults.
-The vaccine should not be injected in the gluteal area.
+The vaccine (0.5 mL) should be given by intramuscular injection.
+The preferred sites are the anterolateral aspect of the thigh (vastus lateralis muscle) in infants or the deltoid muscle of the upper arm in children and adults.
 Prevenar 20 should be administered with care to avoid injection into or near nerves and blood vessels.
-Do not administer Prevenar 20 intravascularly.